 - 1. Lead, monitor, coordinate, and assess the student's Dissertation from start to finish. - 2.
-Engage with the student in collaborative efforts involving communication, regular check-ins, and student-initiated contact to review progress, obtain feedback, and receive supportive guidance. - 3.
-Serve as the central point for communication between the committee members and the student, and help to facilitate the pace and flow of all meetings. - 4.
+Participate in monthly update meetings with program leadership to discuss student progress and identify/resolve any issues or challenges that could impede student progress. - 3.
+Engage with the student in collaborative efforts involving communication, regular check-ins, and student-initiated contact to review progress, obtain feedback, and receive supportive guidance.
+Post comments and feedback to chapter drafts in the student's dedicated Box folders within the agreed upon timeframe (e.g., 5-7 days). - 4.
+Serve as the central point for communication between the committee members and the student and help to facilitate the pace and flow of all meetings. - 5.
 Ensure that the Dissertation proposal, proposal defense, and completed Dissertation comply with all criteria used to evaluate acceptable scholar-practitioner work at the doctoral level.
-This includes, but is not limited to the content coverage, methodology, research, structure, format, style, and ethical guidelines.

-- 5. Serve as an arbitrator to resolve any conflicts within the Dissertation committee concerning the student's progress in formulating and completing the Dissertation. - 6.
-Guide and support the student as they develop and demonstrate competencies in critical thinking, analysis, synthesis, and integration of relevant theories and research. - 7.
-Provide student support through the Dissertation proposal preparation and defense, supervise the design and research, and oversee the completion of the Dissertation. - 8.
-Provide feedback on the student's writing and research skills and refer the student to additional support and resources when those skills need further development. - 9.
+This includes, but is not limited to the content coverage, methodology, research, structure, format, style, and ethical guidelines. - 6.
+Serve as an arbitrator to resolve any conflicts within the Dissertation committee concerning the student's progress in formulating and completing the Dissertation. - 7.
+Guide and support the student as they develop and demonstrate competencies in critical thinking, analysis, synthesis, and integration of relevant theories and research. - 8.
+Provide student support through the Dissertation proposal preparation and defense, supervise the design and research, and oversee the completion of the Dissertation. - 9.
+Provide feedback on the student's writing and research skills and refer the student to additional support and resources when those skills need further development. - 10.
 Collaborate with the student to promote consistent progress in chapter completion.
 For example, external factors may influence how a student progresses toward Dissertation completion.
 The chair, however, may follow up with the student to assess progress, help student redirect their focus, or set due dates for deliverables.